Ryshiem Henderson

-Ryshiem Henderson is a retired U.S. soccer forward who played at least two seasons in USISL and three games in Major League Soccer with the San Jose Clash.
-The official Major League Soccer records have incorrectly spelled Henderson’s first name as Ryseheim.
+Ryshiem Henderson is an American former professional soccer player who played as a forward.
+Henderson played at least two seasons in USISL and three games in Major League Soccer with the San Jose Clash.

 Early life

 Henderson attended Blackford High School where he was an outstanding prep soccer forward and football defensive back.
 In 1990, he played in the annual Silicon Valley Youth Classic football game.

 College career

-Henderson then played college soccer at Cal Poly San Luis Obispo from 1990-91 to 1994-95.
-He graduated with a bachelor’s degree in economics.
+Henderson then played college soccer at Cal Poly San Luis Obispo from 1990–91 to 1994–95.
+He graduated with a bachelor's degree in economics.

 As a freshman in 1990, he was selected to the All-CCAA Second Team.
 Then as a sophomore, he earned first-team all-conference status.
 Just prior to the final game of his college career, starring for Cal Poly's first squad at the Division I level, Henderson suffered a tear to the anterior cruciate ligament in his left knee.
 The injury required a replacement of his ACL.